Canvas

 You can zoom using the + and − buttons or select a predefined zoom percentage from the dropdown menu.

-Selecting any image on the canvas will display image actions below it.
-The options will vary depending on the type of image selected.
+Selecting any image on the canvas will display an image panel below it.
+The available options will vary depending on the type of image selected.

 Duplicate the image.